Gene Littler

 Gene Alec Littler (July 21, 1930 – February 15, 2019) was an American professional golfer and a member of the World Golf Hall of Fame.
 Known for a solid temperament and nicknamed "Gene the Machine" for his smooth, rhythmical swing, he once said that, "Golf is not a game of great shots.
 It's a game of the best misses.
 The people who win make the smallest mistakes."

-Early years and amateur career
+Early life and amateur career

 Littler was born in San Diego, California.
 He played on the 1953 United States Walker Cup team, and won the U.S. Amateur and the California State Amateur that same year.

 In 1954, he won a PGA Tour event as an amateur, a rare achievement which was not to be repeated until Doug Sanders won the Canadian Open in 1956.
+Littler is one of only very few players who won both a U.S. national junior tournament (he won the 1948 U.S. Junior Chamber of Commerce Tournament in Lincoln, Nebraska) and the U.S. Amateur.

 Littler graduated from San Diego State University, and after that served in the United States Navy from 1951 to 1954.